spaceml-org/Self-Supervised-Learner/README.md

         Image3.png
         Image4.png
 ```
-To optimize your environment for deep learning, run this repo on docker:
+To optimize your environment for deep learning, run this repo on the pytorch nvidia docker:
 `docker pull nvcr.io/nvidia/pytorch:20.12-py3`

 `mkdir docker_folder`